MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationController.md

 #### User-Defined Script Example

+This script will set foo to the result of the sine of query.life_time to later be used in the animation or animation controller.

 > [!NOTE]
 > "pre_animation" tells the script to figure out the values of those variables once a frame, before animation occurs, so that the animation can use those values in their own formulas.
 If a variable didn't exist, it will create a new variable and its default value will be 0.0